DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-07-31-validating-on-publish.md

 ---
 title: Validating on publish
-description: How validation works when a user tries to publish without the required fields.
+description: How validation works when a user tries to publish without the required fields
 date: 2018-07-31
 screenshots:
   items: